Renat9s/tryhackme/rootme.md

 #### Lets try here to uploud reverse shell,
 [PhpReverseShell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php) -
-* you need to change the port and IP . i couldnt paypass it with extension php, its not allowed, i tried so many things and came up with ```.php5``` and you could also use extension ```.phtml```
+* you need to change the port and IP . i couldnt bypass it with extension php, its not allowed, i tried so many things and came up with ```.php5``` and you could also use extension ```.phtml```
 * You can simply change the file extension by using the mv command.
   ------------------